jeevandeepsingh/StockTrackingAPI/README.md

 - for testing use this tokenID please.

 # Bank Details
-We can only BUY/SELL Shares of those company which are register in out Securities.
+We can only BUY/SELL Shares of those company which are register in our Securities.
 Currently we have 4 Securities
 - TCS -> Tata Consultancy Services Limited
 - WIPRO -> Wipro Limited